survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-After this change our `build` directory should remain nice and tidy.
+After this change our `build` directory should remain nice and tidy while building.

 T> An alternatively would be to use your terminal fu (`rm -rf build/`) and set that up at the `scripts` of `package.json`.